BugSplat-Git/bugsplat-node/README.md

 More information regarding domain deprecation can be found [here](https://github.com/nodejs/node/issues/10843).

-## Contributing
+## 🧑‍💻 Contributing

 BugSplat loves open source software!
-Please check out our project on [GitHub](https://github.com/BugSplat-Git/bugsplat-node) and send us a Pull Request.
+Please check out our project on [GitHub](https://github.com/BugSplat-Git/bugsplat-node) and send us a [pull request](https://github.com/BugSplat-Git/bugsplat-node/pulls).
+Found an bug or have a feature request?
+Open an [issue](https://github.com/BugSplat-Git/bugsplat-node/issues) and we'll address it.